Aarthyravi/neighborhood/README.md

 including: map markers to identify popular locations.

 A search function to easily discover these locations, and a listview to support simple browsing of all locations.

+Download the Knockout framework.
+Knockout used to handle the list, filter, and any other information on the page that is subject to changing state